David Walker (abolitionist): Equal rights

 By the 1820s and '30s, individuals and groups had emerged with degrees of commitment to equal rights for black men and women, but no national anti-slavery movement existed at the time Walker's Appeal was published.
 As historian Herbert Aptheker wrote:

 To be an Abolitionist was not for the faint-hearted.
 The slaveholders represented for the first half of the nineteenth century the most closely knit and most important single economic unit in the nation, their millions of bondsmen and millions of acres of land comprising an investment of billions of dollars.
 This economic might had its counterpart in political power, given its possessors dominance within the nation and predominance within the South.

 Aptheker was referring to the Slave Power thesis that argued slaveholders used their economic and political influence to control the United States government prior to the American Civil War.
 The three-fifths clause of the United States Constitution counted three-fifths of the enslaved population of a state towards its representation in Congress and the electoral college; as enslaved people could not vote, this clause amounted to additional representation for large slaveholding states beyond what their free populations would normally warrant.
 Both the Democratic and Whig parties saw abolitionism as a threat to party unity and opposed efforts to introduce slavery as an issue in national politics.
 Although white southerners comprised a small minority of the overall U.S. population, 11 of 15 presidents to serve prior to the Civil War came from slaveholding southern families, and none except John Adams and John Quincy Adams was elected without carrying a majority of southern electoral votes.

 Effects of slavery

 The Appeal described the pernicious effects of both slavery and the subservience of and discrimination against free black Americans.
-Walker explains how colored people in the United States are viewed by saying "that we, (coloured people of the United States of America) are the most wretched, degraded and abject set of beings that ever lived since the world began, and that the white Americans having reduced us to the wretched state of slavery, treat us in that condition more cruel (they being an enlightened and Christian people) than any heathen nation did any people whom it had reduced to our condition."
+Walker explains how coloured people in the United States are viewed by saying "that we, (coloured people of the United States of America) are the most wretched, degraded and abject set of beings that ever lived since the world began, and that the white Americans having reduced us to the wretched state of slavery, treat us in that condition more cruel (they being an enlightened and Christian people) than any heathen nation did any people whom it had reduced to our condition."
 Those outside of slavery were said to need special regulation "because they could not be relied on to regulate themselves and because they might overstep the boundaries society had placed around them."